stevedonovan/Lake/doc/index.md

 The initial build takes some time, but thereafter rebuilding is quick.

-By default, `lake` tries to compile as many files as it can with one compiler invocation.
-Both `GCC` and `CL` support this, but not if you have explicitly specified an output directory.
-The global `NO_COMBINE` can be used to switch off this attempt to be helpful.
+By default, Lake compiles one file at a time.
+If you set the global `COMBINE` then it will try to compile as many files as possible with one invocation.
+Both `GCC` and `CL` support this, but _not_ if you have explicitly specified an output directory.

 ### Building Lua Extensions

-`lake` has special support for building Lua C/C++ extensions.
+Lake has special support for building Lua C/C++ extensions.
 In `examples/lua` there is this lakefile:

     c.shared{'mylib',needs='lua'}